-f) Misuse of aids
+f) Misuse of aids.

-Abuse of a Horse using natural riding aids or artificial aids (e.g. whips, spurs, etc. will not be tolerated.
+Abuse of a Horse using natural riding aids or artificial aids (e.g. whips, spurs, etc.) will not be tolerated.

-3. Events must not prejudice Horse welfare.
+3. Events must not prejudice Horse welfare:

-a) Competition areas
+a) Competition areas.

-Horses must only be trained and compete on suitable and safe surfaces.
-All obstacles must be designed with the safety of the Horse in mind.
+Horses must be trained and compete on suitable and safe surfaces.
+All obstacles and Competition conditions must be designed with the safety of the Horse in mind.

-b) Ground surfaces
+b) Ground surfaces.

-All ground surfaces on which Horses walk, train or compete must be designed and maintained to reduce factors that could lead to injuries.
-Particular attention must be paid to the preparation, composition and upkeep of surfaces.
+All ground surfaces on which Horses walk, train or compete must be designed and maintained to reduce factors that could lead to injury.

-c) Extreme weather
+c) Extreme weather.

-Competitions must not take place in extreme weather conditions if the welfare or safety of the Horse may be compromised.
-Provision must be made for cooling Horses quickly after competing.
+Competitions must not take place in extreme weather conditions that may compromise welfare or safety of the Horse.
+Provision must be made for cooling conditions and equipment for Horses after competing.

-d) Stabling at Events
+d) Stabling at Events.

 Stables must be safe, hygienic, comfortable, well ventilated and of sufficient size for the type and disposition of the Horse.
-Clean, good quality and appropriate feed and bedding, fresh drinking water, and washing-down water must always be available.
+Washing-down areas and water must always be available.